TeriBox404/cube-tanks/README.md

 # plans
 I have big plans for this game.
-Furst thing in my list is a life system.
+Furst thing on my list is a life system.

 # Done!
 Functional turrets.